 But she was still struggling emotionally.
 In May 2015, Dowling called her aunt midweek and said she was feeling suicidal.
 Her aunt formed a plan, to fly down to San Diego from Oregon the following Monday to collect Pamela and return her to her native state.
 She talked to the VA crisis line who offered to send someone to check on Pamela, but Pam told her aunt that she could wait for her to arrive on Monday.
 Unfortunately, she didn’t wait and lost her battle the next morning at the age of 28.
 She is deeply missed by her friends and family.

-This portrait received funding to go home to her family except I have been unable to connect with them to deliver it..
+This portrait received funding to go home to her family except Jessica has not heard back from them.